 Attribution-Driven Payouts.
 The training datasets responsible for creating AI models can be described via provenance metadata attached to models, raising the opportunity to pay royalties to contributors for use of the model e.g. when synthetic assets are generated [18].
 However, for Generative AI the scale of such datasets runs into the billions, presenting a challenge to fractional compensation.
 Data attribution can help identify the subset of training data most influential in a given synthetic asset, to target payout.
-Several techniques have measured attribution as visual correlation between output and training data [28, 29].
+Several techniques have measured attribution as visual correlation between output and training data [29, 30].
 Yet correlation does not equal causation.
-Causative methods have been proposed, such as invisible watermarking in ProMark [30] to measure which mixture of watermarks exists in the output, as well as Shapley value-based analytics [31], however neither scales to billions of data items.
-Scaling causative attribution techniques to the billion-scale datasets used for training GenAI models remains an open research challenge in the development of royalty mechanisms for GenAI.
+Causative methods have been proposed, such as invisible watermarking in ProMark [31] to measure which mixture of watermarks exists in the output, as well as Shapley value-based analytics [32], however neither scales to billions of data items.
+Scaling causative attribution to billion-scale datasets for GenAI models remains an open research challenge in the development of royalty mechanisms for GenAI.